 Traditional Residence Halls and R.O.C.K.
 Apartment access points such as windows, front and side doors are locked 24-hours a day.
 All operable windows are equipped with interior locks and screens.
 Exceptions for front door access are made during regular business hours for two residence halls which house university offices and for selected requests for short periods during opening, closing, special events and academic classes.
 Access to front doors, and selected side doors, is provided to residents through their university ID or special issue item.
 Guests are expected to use front doors only and register with on duty residence hall staff as guests.

 Security features in the residential suites include card access at building entrances and entrance to student living areas within the halls.
 Dual access card readers on each student room door require card swipe and a personal PIN code.
-Operable windows are equipped with interior locks as well as window stops on all first floor windows allowing those to only open 4 inches.
+Operable windows are equipped with interior locks.

 Student housing assignments are completed based on availability of space at the time of request.
 An open room change period is held during each semester.
-Changes outside of these times are handled collaboratively between the building Assistant Director, GIR and the Housing Assignments Coordinator on a case by case basis.
+Changes outside of these times are handled collaboratively between the building Assistant Director, GIR and the Assistant Director for Housing Accomidations on a case by case basis.